AusRegistry/ari-toolkit/readme.md

 The Toolkit provides Object->XML round-trip serialisation using classes in the *se packages.
 All commands extend from the Command class, and all responses extend from the Response class.
 The implementation uses DOM to construct and serialise XML and DOM and XPath to evaluate XML responses from the server.

+By default the XML output is prefixless, that is, a default namespace is always in effect on each element.
+Client of the toolkit may want to change this default behavior, when they intend to send EPP commands to certain registry backend that requires namespace prefixes on QNAME.
+There is a optional configuration item in `toolkit.properties` file:

+    xml.output.namespace.prefixes=true

 While construction of commands leads the caller to provide the minimal set of information, the Toolkit was designed to not pre-empt validations of parameter values such that changes to validation rules would not require new revisions of the Toolkit.
 It is the responsibility of the calling application to ensure the parameter values are correct and accurate for the target registry.
 The Toolkit provides a configuration option that turns on outbound schema validation to catch errors before a round-trip to the server.
 This is particularly useful when developing against the Toolkit.

+    xml.validation.enable=true

 Applications looking to extend the command/response framework should model their code from extensions provided in the core Toolkit.
 The com.ausregistry.jtoolkit2.se.secdns package provides an example command extension, and its use is documented in the section **Using extensions with commands**.